Simple Exercises to Make You Limber

 Stretch after your regularly scheduled strength and endurance exercises.

-If stretching is the only kind of exercise you are able to do, stretch at least 3
+If stretching is the only kind of exercise you're able to do, stretch at least 3

+times

-times a week, for at least 20 minutes each session.
+a week for at least 20 minutes each session.

 Do each stretching exercise 3 to 5 times during each session.

 Slowly stretch into the desired position, as far as possible without pain.
 Hold the

 stretch for 10 to 30 seconds.
 Relax.
 Repeat, trying to stretch a bit farther.

 If you've had a hip replacement, check with your surgeon before doing lower body exercises.